-NOTE: Some cfg utility commands might damage the system if used incorrectly.
+Some \mathtt{cfg} utility commands might damage the system if used incorrectly.
 Make sure you understand the commands before you use them.

-The following table lists and describes the commands available through the cfg utility.
+Table 2 lists and describes the commands available through the cfg utility.
 Variables are shown in italics.

-Table 3.2: Table 2: cfg Commands (Sheet 1 of 2)
+Table 2: Table 2: cfg Commands

 Command Parameters Description Comments call p p - phone number Make a call from the voicemail application and play a prompt. closem Close the open voicemail box. dmask 0x 0x - mask hex Set voicemail debug mask in hex.
 To see a list of available flags, enter without a parameter. exit Leave cfg. laam t t - • 1 - DID • 2 - DNIS • 3 - Trunk List Auto-Attendant menu mapping.
 Displays mapping of trunks to Auto-Attendant menus. lall f f - 1 for more details List all mail boxes in the system.
-Enter without "1" for a summary of system mail boxes and with "1" for more detail. lamp m f m = mail box f = (1 = on, 0 = off) Turns the message waiting light on/off for a specified mail box. list pb b b - (0 - last name, 1 - first name) Dump dial by names directory to the voice mail log. lmboxf f = 1 for more details List mail box information.
-Enter without "1" for a summary of system mail box information, including messages IDs. lms List mail box schedule. lmsgm m - message ID List details about a specific message.
-Message IDs can be found by using Inbox. loadc Load all voicemail configuration from the database.
+Enter without "1" for a summary of system mail boxes and with "1" for more detail. lamp m f m = mail box f = (1 = on, 0 = off) Turns the message waiting light on/off for a specified mail box. list pb b b - (0 - last name, 1 - first name) Dump dial by names directory to the voice mail log. lmboxf f = 1 for more details Is List mail box Enter without "a summary of s mail box inform including mess." lms List mail box schedule. lmsgm m - message ID List details about a specific message.
+Message IDs can be found by using Inbox. loadc Load all voicemail configuration from the database. loadm Load all mail box configuration from the database.
+Requires that a mail box be open when you issue the command. lserv List information about all servers.